margrietpalm/slide_jc2018/markdown/slides.md

 </video>

 Note:
-* Early treatment blocks development of acid resistent cells and thus no invasion
+* Early treatment blocks development of acid resistant cells and thus no invasion
 * Fits with observation that early treated mice to not develop metastasis
 * While late treatment may not block tumor development, may prevent metastasis cascade